 The pores

-Inflamed lesions that typically resemble little, pink pimples on the skin and may feel sensitive.
-Pustules, sometimes called pimples, are papules topped with sores filled with white or yellow pus that may have a red base.
+These inflamed lesions typically resemble small pink pimples and can be tender.
+Pustules, sometimes called pimples, are papules topped with pus-filled centers that may appear red.

 Nodules